Academics

 General ItemMaster of Science in Geography

-The M.S. in geography is a two-year program with emphasis on research and collaboration between the faculty members and their graduate students.
+The M.S. in geography is a two-year program with emphasis on research and collaboration between faculty members and graduate students.
 There are thesis and non-thesis options.

 -